 When are out-of-district placements considered?

-- For a very small number of students, the center-based programs offered by the TBLSEC in the Tonganoxie and Basehor-Linwood School Districts are not able to meet the significant needs of a student.
+- For a very small number of students, the shared cooperative host programs offered by the TBLSEC in the Tonganoxie and Basehor-Linwood School Districts are not able to meet the significant needs of a student.

 - In order for the student to continue to make progress, a highly specialized program outside of the Tonganoxie and Basehor-Linwood School Districts is needed.